 Ryan is a partner at Eimer Stahl LLP and the head of the firm’s Madison office.
-He focuses his nationwide practice on corporate counseling and complex commercial litigation, in both trial and appellate courts, in a wide variety of areas, including antitrust, class actions, contracts, constitutional law, corporate governance, land use, government regulation, environmental, ERISA, products liability, and higher education.
+He focuses his nationwide practice on corporate counseling and complex commercial litigation, in both trial and appellate courts, in a wide variety of areas, including labor and employment, antitrust, class actions, contracts, constitutional law, corporate governance, land use, government regulation, environmental, ERISA, and products liability.
 Over his career, Ryan has maintained a perfect win record in all of the cases to have resolved while he managed the litigation either for plaintiffs or defendants.

-Ryan previously served as Wisconsin’s Chief Deputy Solicitor General, securing numerous victories in the Supreme Court of the United States, multiple federal courts of appeal, the state court of appeals, and the state supreme court.
-He also built national, bipartisan coalitions of states and agencies in support of several lawsuits and briefing efforts, including a Wisconsin-led, 12-state coalition whose suit against the Federal Communications Commission prompted that agency to reverse a major new rule.
+In private practice and in his previous role as Wisconsin’s Chief Deputy Solicitor General, Ryan has secured numerous victories in the Supreme Court of the United States—including three pre-certiorari injunctions pending appeal, which are rare—and in multiple federal and state courts of appeal and trial courts.
+He also has built national, bipartisan coalitions of states and interest groups in support of several lawsuits and briefing efforts, including a 12-state coalition whose suit against the Federal Communications Commission prompted it to reverse a major new rule.